(This post contains affiliate links. Read my full disclosure.)

 How do you see PRINCE2’s growth nowadays, considering the high value the

-PRINCE2 is used in 160 countries.
-The exams are available in 9 languages and the manuals are available in 7 languages.
-There are over 250,000 qualified candidates and 2,000 exams taken per week around the world.
-Globally people have taken a million exams in PRINCE2**.
+PRINCE2 is used in 150 countries with exams are available in 18 languages.
+There are over 1 million certified professionals around the world**.
+Globally it is estimated that 2 million people have taken exams in PRINCE2***.

 There is 20% growth year on year, and as project-based enterprises are only increasing, I can see this continuing.